Raffy23/boinc-webmanager/README.md

 3. Create the SSL Certificate with the Java Keytool
 4. Run it with `java -jar Boinc-Webmanager-assembly-XXXX.jar`

-After these Steps you should be able to view the Client at the following URL `https://127.0.0.1:8080` you did not change anything from the sample configuration file below
+After these Steps the Web UI should be reachable under `https://127.0.0.1:8080` or the specified address in the configuration file.

+*Note: The BOINC Core Client does need additional [configuration](doc/Configuration.md#boinc_core_client_configuration)!*

 ### SSL-Certificate
 The Webmanager does need a Certificate to provide a Secure Connection over https.
 The keystore is build